zsk612/tp/docs/UserGuide.md

 ```
 Workout Menu > Workout Session 1 >>>>>
 ```
+> :tip: The index can be found by listing all results or searching the target record.

 #### 3.4.5. <a id="workout-delete">Deleting a Workout Session: `delete`</a>
 You can delete a past workout session in the record list.

 __Format:__ `delete [INDEX]`

-The index can be found by listing the results.

 **Example**
 1. Type `delete` followed by the index number of the workout session you want to delete e.g. `delete 1` into your console and press <kbd>Enter</kbd> to execute it.